victorca25/traiNNer/README.md

 ### Revamped HR-images-only workflow
 Currently only usable with `LRHROTF` mode.
-- When training with no LR data sources set, transformations are done only on the HR tile and LR tile are only generated at the last step.
+- When training with no LR data sources set, transformations are done only on the HR tile.
+LR tile are only generated at the last step.
 - If `hr_downscale": true` is set, large HR images are randomly downscaled before cropping to HR tile size.
 - If HR image is smaller than HR tile size, then it is automatically padded to the proper size with a random colour.
 This is different from original branch which scales the tile up, thus potentially compromising image quality.
 - If `"hr_rrot": true` is set, a different HR rotate function is used which does not scale up the result.
 This function is used in conjunction with cropping, so the HR tile is built directly from the HR image.